 Whilst passive income doesn’t involve trading time for money, it does very clearly involve WORK.
 First, you have to put in a concentrated period of work up front to create whatever it is you are going to be selling.
 Second, you usually have to then market this creation on an ongoing basis if you want to make passive income from it.
 Third, you then have to support that creation on an ongoing basis.
 If it’s a course or book you might have to update it, or support the people who purchased it if they have questions.

 Don’t get me wrong, passive income has so many benefits ~ but it does require work.
 However, if you do the work, you can ultimately make income over a much longer period, and at a mucher higher value, than a normal hourly rate.

 I hope that has helped to make this area less murky, but if you have any questions please don’t hesitate to leave a comment below.

-Plus, if you would like to delve deeper into the benefits of passive income and how it can work for you, then check out Make Mine Passive: Income You Can Rely On.
+Plus, if you would like to delve deeper into the benefits of passive income and how it can work for you, then check out my course Passive Income 101.